miku/exploreio/Solutions.md

 While [io.ReadAll](https://golang.org/pkg/io/ioutil/#ReadAll) is useful, it is sometimes overused.
 Why is that?
-Often one wants to read something, process it and then write it somewhere.
+Often one wants to read something, process it and then write it somewhere else.
 Imagine a HTTP request body, that we want to read, then preprocess and then maybe write to a file.
 [io.ReadAll](https://golang.org/pkg/io/ioutil/#ReadAll) would consume the *whole data at once*.
 But for example in the case of a large file upload, there is